MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/ghazdo/sprint-246-update.md

 ### Pull request annotations for dependency and code scanning

-As part of the Advanced Security roadmap, [Pull-request annotations](/azure/devops/release-notes/roadmap/2024/ghazdo/pull-request-annotation) are now available.
+As part of the Advanced Security roadmap, [pull-request annotations](/azure/devops/release-notes/roadmap/2024/ghazdo/pull-request-annotation) are now available.
 You'll receive in-line annotations on any pull requests that use a pipeline associated with your build validation policy, which includes dependency and/or code scanning tasks.

 No additional opt-in is required beyond creating a build validation policy for the relevant branches.